lumeland/lume.land/docs/core/multiple-pages.md

 ---

 It's possible with Lume to generate more than one page from the same source file.
-This is useful to generate pages programmatically using a external source like a database or an API.
+This is useful to generate pages programmatically using an external source like a database or an API.

 ## Basic example

-To generate pages, the source file must return a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
+To generate pages the source file must return a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
 Every element yielded by the generator is a new page and must contain, at least, the `url` property.